 In the Genetics as a Model for Whole Learning Program, middle school member teachers and students receive training from DNALC staff in their schools, and visit the DNALC for additional labs and museum tours.

 Six hands-on laboratory experiments for high school students in 9th through 12th grade are available during the academic year.
-Additionally, six computer-based modules in bioinformatics that integrate enticing content with hands-on computer exercises are offered for students in 10th-12th grade.

 (School District Membership)